hashstation/hashstation/INSTALL-Installer.md

 ```
 useradd -m -c "BOINC Administrator" boincadm  -s /bin/bash
 ```
-Create a MySQL database and user account for Fitcrack
+Create a MySQL database and user account for Hashstation
 ```
 mysql -u root -p
-mysql> create database fitcrack;
+mysql> create database hashstation;
-mysql> GRANT ALL PRIVILEGES ON fitcrack.* TO 'fitcrack'@'localhost' IDENTIFIED BY 'mypassword';
+mysql> GRANT ALL PRIVILEGES ON hashstation.* TO 'hashstation'@'localhost' IDENTIFIED BY 'mypassword';
 ```
-As root, run the Fitcrack installer:
+As root, run the Hashstation installer:
 ```
-./install_fitcrack.sh
+./install_hashstation.sh
 ```

 <a name="removal"></a>
 ## Removing an existing installation

-As root, use the Fitcrack installer:
+As root, use the Hashstation installer:
 ```
-./install_fitcrack.sh
+./install_hashstation.sh
 ```
-In the main installer menu, select **Remove existing installation**, after that, select `y` for the parts of the Fitcrack server that you want to remove.
+In the main installer menu, select **Remove existing installation**, after that, select `y` for the parts of the Hashstation server that you want to remove.